Polish plait

 Polish plait (Latin: Plica polonica, Kołtun polski or plika, Kołtun in Polish meaning matted), less commonly known in English as plica or trichoma, is a particular formation of hair.
 This term can refer to either a hairstyle or a medical condition, depending on context.
-The term is connected to a system of beliefs in European folklore, and healing practices in the traditional medicine of the Polish–Lithuanian Commonwealth that believed matted hair was an amulet, or a catchment or trajectory for illness to leave the body.
+The term is connected to a system of beliefs in European folklore and healing practices in the traditional medicine of the Polish–Lithuanian Commonwealth that believed matted hair to be an amulet, or a catchment or trajectory for illness to leave the body.

 As a medical condition

-Plica polonica (synonym, plica neuropathica; common name, "Polish plait") is an uncommon condition in which the hair shaft becomes entangled irreversibly, forming a mass which is matted and sometimes can be sticky and moist.
+Plica polonica (synonym, plica neuropathica; common name Polish plait) is an uncommon condition in which the hair shaft becomes entangled irreversibly, forming a matted mass that may be sticky and moist.

-In this condition, the protective layer of hair (cuticle) is damaged, and the cortex of the hair is exposed.
-The cortex is a more moist and sticky part of the hair than the outer layer, and the affected hairs adhere to each other and other unaffected hairs.
-Several factors may contribute to this condition: chemical exposure, hair with natural kinks, hair extensions, quality of water and shampoo, or absence of hair grooming and poor hair care techniques.
-It may also be caused by or accompanied with lice infestation (pediculosis) leading to inflammation of the scalp, or the mass can become malodorous.
+In this condition the protective layer of hair (cuticle) is damaged and the cortex of the hair is exposed.
+The cortex is a more moist and sticky part of the hair than the outer layer and the affected hairs adhere to one another and other unaffected hairs.
+Several factors may contribute to this condition: chemical exposure, hair with natural kinks, hair extensions, quality of water and shampoo, or absence of hair grooming and poor hair-care techniques.
+It may also be caused or accompanied by lice infestation (pediculosis) leading to inflammation of the scalp, or the mass can become malodorous.

 As a hairstyle

-Larry Wolff in his book Inventing Eastern Europe: The Map of Civilization on the Mind of Enlightenment mentions that in Poland, for about a thousand years, some people wore the hair style of the Scythians.
+In his book Inventing Eastern Europe: The Map of Civilization on the Mind of Enlightenment Larry Wolff mentions that in Poland, for about a thousand years, some people wore the hair style of the Scythians.
 Zygmunt Gloger in his Encyklopedia staropolska mentions that Polish plait was worn as a hair style by some people, regardless of gender, in the Pinsk region and the Masovia region at the beginning of the 19th century.
 He used the term "kołtun zapuszczony" which denotes artificial formation of Polish plait.
 According to folklore studies today, the style was formed using liquids or wax.
-Among liquids, a mixture of wine and sugar was used or washing hair daily with water in which herbs were boiled.
-The most commonly used herb was vinca (Vinca major), followed by Lycopodium clavatum and moss, which caused hair to mat.
-A similar effect can be had by rubbing hair with wax, or inserting a piece of a candle at the hair ends.
-Newer Polish dictionaries mention plica as a disease, but the old ones also mention artificially created plica.
+Among liquids, a mixture of wine and sugar was used or hair was washed daily with water in which herbs had been boiled.
+The most commonly used herb was vinca (Vinca major), followed by Lycopodium clavatum and moss, which caused hair to matt.
+A similar effect can be obtained by rubbing hair with wax or inserting a piece of a candle at the ends of the hair.
+Newer Polish dictionaries mention plica as a disease but the old ones also mention artificially created plica.

 In modern times the hairstyle is also known as mono-dreadlock (or mono-dread for short), alluding to how its structure is comparable to a single, massive strand of a dreadlock hairstyle, as well as beaver tail as the mass of hair may resemble the tail of a beaver.
 The hairstyle can vary in size, from large beaver tails to small plaits.